-Two features suggest that it may be.
-First, the accuracy and AUC measures are clearly doing better than chance, though not dramatically better.
-In addition, the failure of the sLDA- which actually does worse than chance in some instances-is in some ways reassuring, as it demonstrates that the technique will not fit anything.
-Second, the dramatic increase in sensitivity compared to the ICEWS reference model is very promising, since sensitivity is a critical issue on rare-events models, though this will have to be confirmed against balanced-sample tests of the reference model, and in out-of-sample testing.
+Three features suggest that it may be.
+First, the method worked with roughly similar results on two very different sets of data: the relatively short-term Asian data set that focused on sub-state interactions, and the much longer Levant data set that looked only at national-level interactions.
+Second, the accuracy and AUC measures are clearly doing better than chance, though not dramatically better.
+In addition, the failure of the sLDA-which actually does worse than chance in some instances-is in some ways reassuring, as it demonstrates that the technique will not fit anything.
+Second, the dramatic increase in sensitivity in the Asia data compared to the ICEWS reference model is very promising, since sensitivity is a critical issue on rare-events models, though this will have to be confirmed against balanced-sample tests of the reference model, and in out-of-sample testing.

-There appears to be little evidence to suggest that the sLDA is worth pursuing further, both with respect to the basic results, the skewed distribution across the random samples, and the bug, somewhere, in the code.7
+There appears to be little evidence to suggest that the sLDA is worth pursuing further, both with respect to the basic results, the skewed distribution across the random samples, and the bug, somewhere, in the code. $^9$